bmike2047/secured-text2file/README.md

 **Usage:**<br/>
 To generate the bin files use the following gradle tasks:<br/>
-installDist for a java distribution. jlinkZip to generate native OS executable.
+installDist for a java distribution.<br/>
+jlinkZip to generate native OS executable.